jiguan/TicTacToe/README.md

 # TicTacToe

-This project is based on [C++ is fun: Writing a Tic Tac Toe Game](https://www.codeproject.com/articles/678078/cplusplus-is-fun-writing-a-tic-tac-toe-game).
+This project is to practice Windows development using C++/CX.
+It is based on [C++ is fun: Writing a Tic Tac Toe Game](https://www.codeproject.com/articles/678078/cplusplus-is-fun-writing-a-tic-tac-toe-game) WinRT part.
 I renamed some function and variables to have good naming convention.
 I also added some necessary comments to help understanding.

 ### How to run
 Download it and build it inside Visual Studio, then you should be good to go!